TryItOnline/tiosetup/README.md

 ## Installing on Linode

-In addition to Vultr and Digital Ocean we were able to test TryItOnline on <https://www.linode.com/>
+In addition to Vultr and Digital Ocean we were able to test Try It Online on <https://www.linode.com/>

 Configuring it on Linode requires a few extra steps.